icl-utk-edu/testsweeper/INSTALL.md

     cd /path/to/testsweeper
     mkdir build && cd build
-    cmake [options] ..
+    cmake [-DCMAKE_INSTALL_PREFIX=/path/to/install] [options] ..
     make
-    make test
     make install

 ### Options

-CMake uses the settings in the Environment variables section above.
+Besides the Environment variables and Options listed above, additional options include:

+    use_openmp
+        Whether to use OpenMP, if available.
+One of: yes (default)
+        no

+    build_tests
+        Whether to build test suite (test/tester).
+        Requires TestSweeper, CBLAS, and LAPACK.
+One of: yes (default)
+        no

 Standard CMake options include:

+    BUILD_SHARED_LIBS
+        Whether to build as a static or shared library.
+One of: yes             shared library (default)
+        no              static library

+    CMAKE_INSTALL_PREFIX (alias prefix)
-    BUILD_SHARED_LIBS={ON,off}  build as shared (default) or static library CMAKE_INSTALL_PREFIX        where to install, default /opt/slate
+        Where to install, default /opt/slate.

-TestSweeper specific options include (all values case insensitive):

-    color={ON,off}                use ANSI colors in output
-    use_openmp={ON,off}           use OpenMP, if available
-    build_tests={ON,off}          build test suite (test/tester)
+        Headers go   in ${prefix}/include,
+        library goes in ${prefix}/lib

+    CMAKE_PREFIX_PATH
+        Where to look for CMake packages such as BLAS++ and TestSweeper.

+    CMAKE_BUILD_TYPE
+        Type of build.
+One of:
+        [empty]         default compiler optimization          (no flags)
+        Debug           no optimization, with asserts          (-O0 -g) Release         optimized, no asserts, no debug info   (-O3 -DNDEBUG) RelWithDebInfo  optimized, no asserts, with debug info (-O2 -DNDEBUG -g) MinSizeRel      Release, but optimized for size        (-Os -DNDEBUG)

+    CMAKE_MESSAGE_LOG_LEVEL (alias log)
+        Level of messages to report.
+In ascending order:
+        FATAL_ERROR, SEND_ERROR, WARNING, AUTHOR_WARNING, DEPRECATION,
+        NOTICE, STATUS, VERBOSE, DEBUG, TRACE.
+        Particularly, DEBUG or TRACE gives useful information.

-These options are defined on the command line using `-D`, e.g.,
+With CMake, options are specified on the command line using `-Doption=value` syntax (not as environment variables), such as:

     # in build directory
-    cmake -Dbuild_tests=off -DCMAKE_INSTALL_PREFIX=/usr/local ..
+    cmake -Dbuild_tests=no -DCMAKE_INSTALL_PREFIX=/usr/local ..

 Alternatively, use the `ccmake` text-based interface or the CMake app GUI.

     # in build directory
     ccmake ..
-    Type 'c' to configure, then 'g' to generate Makefile
+    # Type 'c' to configure, then 'g' to generate Makefile

 To re-configure CMake, you may need to delete CMake's cache: